Multiple Improvements of Multiple Imputation Likelihood Ratio Tests: Improved MI Likelihood Ratio Tests

-Assumption \ref{ass:likelihood} holds under the usual RCs that guarantee normality and consistency of MLEs.
-When the imputations $X^1_{\mis},\ldots,X^{m}_{\mis}$ are drawn independently from (correctly specified) posterior predictive distribution $f(X_{\mis}\mid X_{\obs})$, Assumption \ref{ass:properImpModel} is typically satisfied.
+Assumption \ref{ass:likelihood} holds under the usual regularity conditions that guarantee the normality and consistency of MLEs.
+When $X^{(1)}_{\mis},\ldots,X^{(m)}_{\mis}$ are drawn independently from a (correctly specified) posterior predictive distribution $f(X_{\mis}\mid X_{\obs})$, Assumption \ref{ass:properImpModel} is typically satisfied.
 Clearly, we can replace $\psi$ by its sub-vector $\theta$ in Assumptions \ref{ass:likelihood} and \ref{ass:properImpModel}.
-These $\theta$-version assumptions are sufficient to guarantee the validity of the following Theorem~\ref{thm:robEstofR} and Corollary~\ref{coro:finitenessOfr}.
-For simplicity, Assumption~\ref{ass:EFMI}, the $\theta$-version of Assumptions~\ref{ass:likelihood} and \ref{ass:properImpModel}, and conditions that are strong enough to guarantee Property \ref{prop:asyEquiv_LRT_Wald} are collectively written as $\RC_\theta$, which are commonly assumed for MI inference.
+These $\theta$-version assumptions are sufficient to guarantee the validity of Theorem~\ref{thm:robEstofR} and Corollary~\ref{coro:finitenessOfr}.
+For simplicity, Assumption~\ref{ass:EFMI}, the $\theta$-version of Assumptions~\ref{ass:likelihood} and \ref{ass:properImpModel}, and the conditions that guarantees Property \ref{prop:asyEquiv_LRT_Wald} are collectively written as $\RC_\theta$ (RC denotes ``regularity conditions''), which are commonly assumed for MI inference.

 \begin{theorem} Assume $\RC_\theta$.
 Under $H_0$, we have (i) $\widehat{d}_{\lrt}\geq 0$ for all $m,n$; (ii) $\widehat{d}_{\lrt}$ is invariant to parametrization of $\psi$ for all $m,n$; and (iii) $\widehat{d}_{\lrt}\bumpeq \widetilde{d}_{\lrt}$ as $n\rightarrow\infty$ for each $m$. \end{theorem}